apache/flink/docs/quickstart/setup_quickstart.md

     </div>
   </div>

-* Counts are printed to `stdout`.
-Monitor the JobManager's output file and write some text in `nc`:
+* Words are counted in time windows of 5 seconds (processing time, tumbling windows) and are printed to `stdout`.
+Monitor the JobManager's output file and write some text in `nc` (input is sent per line after hitting <RETURN>):

   ~~~bash
   $ nc -l 9000